 So, if you pay £50,000 into Nutmeg’s fully managed portfolios a year over two years, you’d expect to pay around £750 in management costs.
 This would drop to £700 if you invest £100,000 per year on the same basis.

 £50,000 per year for two years would result in a charge of £600. £100,000 per year over the same period would cost you £700.
-While it’s clear you’d save more money with Moneyfarm if you invest low enough, things pretty much even out if you invest more money.
-However, you can reduce your fees significantly with Nutmeg by taking advantage of no management fees for the first six months when you sign up via my link.
+While it’s clear you’d save more money with Moneyfarm if you invest less than £100,000, things even out if you invest more money.
+However, you can reduce your fees significantly with Nutmeg by taking using a fixed allocation portfolio and / or take advantage of no management fees for the first six months when you sign up via my link.

 Both services apply varying fund charges, too, which are worth looking into before you invest.

 Get 6 Months of No Fees with Nutmeg